soft00null/Speech-analytics-Cloud-Functions/README.md

 ### Install

-`npm install -g serverless`
+To install serverless run `npm install -g serverless`

+Run `npm install` in this project's folder to install its node dependencies.

 ### Auth against aws

 serverless config credentials --provider aws --key 'Access key ID' --secret 'Secret access key'

 ### Setup

-Run `npm install` in this project's folder to install its node dependencies.
-I

 You will need to edit the serveless.yml file with your desired settings